 Several organizations are a part of the DOEE Solar for All community solar initiative.
 Two programs currently have open applications.
 District residents interested in participating should reach out to those organizations directly using the contact information provided below.

-Additionally, in late 2019, DOEE plans to open enrollment for select income-eligible District residents to benefit from new community solar projects.
+Additionally, in late 2019, DOEE plans to open enrollment for select income-eligible District residents to benefit from new community solar projects, including a proposed project under development at Oxon Run.

-Solar for All Community Solar projects currently open for enrollment
+Solar for All Community Solar projects currently open for general enrollment

 Groundswell is installing solar on houses of worship including at the DuPont Park Seventh Day Adventist Church in Ward 7.
 Up to 47 income eligible households will receive energy credit subscriptions at no cost.
 ContactLenwood Coleman [email protected] or 240-303-2944 for more information.